hxw/Elliott-803/h-code-compilers/README.markdown

 This declares: I,I1,I2,I3,I4 and J,J1,J2 and K
 (this is different from C)

-Indexing is only single level so IJ and IJ2  are ok but IJK is an error.
+Indexing is only single level so IJ and IJ2  are OK but IJK is an error.

 #### Special Variables